 Whereupon Corinth sent a fleet of its own to test the Athenians’ resolve.
-When the two fleets met off the coast of Corcyra, neither side’s commander was quite sure what to do.
+When the two of them met off the coast of Corcyra, neither commander was quite sure what to do.
 The Corinthian admiral sent a message to his Athenian counterpart.
 “Engaged as we are in chastening our enemies, we find that you have placed yourselves between us and them.
 Do you intend that we treat you too as our enemies?”

-And the Athenian admiral answered: “We do not wish to break the peace, but Corcyra is our ally.
+Whereupon the Athenian admiral answered: “We do not wish to break the peace, but Corcyra is our ally.
 If you continue to sail toward that island, we will do our best to stop you.
 But if you wish to sail anywhere else, we will place no obstacle in your way.”

 “Time after time,” he said, “we have warned you of the danger posed by the growing power and arrogance of the Athenians, and time after time you have dismissed our warnings as the disingenuous products of our private interests.
 But the real facts of the case are undeniable to anyone with the eyes to see them.
 The Athenians prepare methodically for an eventual war against the Peloponnesian League, while said league does nothing on its own behalf.
-Is it not better to crush an enemy in his infancy, rather than allowing him to double and then redouble in power?
+Is it not better to crush an enemy in his infancy, rather than allowing him to double and then redouble in strength?

 “I say to you again that you have no conception of what a menace Athens has already become to all the rest of Greece.
 You cannot see this because the very differences in your philosophies of life blind you to it.
 The Athenians are addicted to innovation; theirs is a culture of invention and acquisition.
 You wish only to keep what you have, with a total want of invention.
 The Athenians are adventurous beyond their power, daring beyond their judgment, and sanguine in the face of danger.
 You attempt less than what your power could accomplish, mistrust your own judgment, and see danger even where it does not exist.
 The Athenians act promptly.
 You procrastinate.
 The Athenians are constantly away from home, seeking always to extend their frontiers.
 You are disinclined to leave home because you wish not to leave your existing territory exposed.